TimOwe/asd-acme/README.md

 1. Adding the Github application to slack
 2. Running the command `/github subscribe TimOwe/asd-acme` (Slack application must have relevant permissions on GitHub)

+This allows the server to notify members of updates on the repository.

 The CI/CD pipeline was configured by:
-1. Creating a new codeship project and adding a deployment for the `master` branch
-2. Creating an application on Heroku and linking it to the github repository
-3. Configuring codeship with Heroku api key and deployment URL

-This allows the server to notify members of updates on the repository.
+1. install firebase-tools
+2. firebase login
+3. firebase init
+4. build and firebase deploy

 # Commands
 Setup project: `npm install`